This article is Part 3 in the Grant Portal Limitations series.

 As a precautionary measure, I now try and go through every question in an application form to make sure there aren’t any hidden surprises, clicking every potentially relevant drop-down in case a new text box pops up.
 Some forms will also check to make sure you’ve answered mandatory questions, so this sometimes requires the extra step of putting in fake answers so you can get through to the next page.
-While I’m doing these things, I also try to take a look at how the portal formats text so that I know if it will add in automatic paragraph spacing or if I should double-press the enter key after each paragraph instead.
+While I’m doing these things, I also check how the portal formats text so that I know if it will add in automatic paragraph spacing or if I should double-press the enter key after each paragraph instead.

 Because of all these foibles, grant writers have to start their work by doing a bunch of pointless copy-pasting and playing around with the application form to make sure they’ve caught everything.
 It’s an incredibly frustrating waste of time, and it’s unavoidable because you need to use a proper word processor to do good grant writing.

 For example, if you use Word or Google Docs, here is a list of life-saving features that most grant portals don’t have:

 - Robust spelling and grammar checking

 - Some kind of version control (ranging in sophistication from saving word files with “Version X” in the file name up to Google Docs’ detailed document history)

 - Space to write drafting and research notes